Omni Calculator logo

 2. Select your filter fabric preference.
 The French drain diagram will change accordingly to help you visualize your selected French drain system.

 4. If you choose to make a French drain with pipe, the next step is to select the pipe schedule and choose the size of pipe you wish to use.
-You can enter a custom value for the pipe's outside diameter in the Advanced mode if you have a special pipe size.
-With the outside diameter entered, our tool calculates the cylindrical volume of the pipe to subtract from the excavation volume to get the gravel volume.
+You can enter a custom value for the pipe's outside diameter by selecting the last dropdown option of the pipe size variable.
+With the outside diameter entered, our tool calculates the cylindrical volume of the pipe to subtract it from the excavation volume to get the gravel volume.
+You can review that detail, together with the minimum pipe slope and pipe drop, by ticking the Display more pipe details checkbox.

 🙋 Read more about how to calculate the volume of cylinders in our cylinder volume calculator.

 1. As you can see, there is already a value for the total drain pipe length.
-Our French drain calculator worked out this value based on the recommended slope for the selected drain pipe size.
-You can check and modify this slope value in the Advanced mode.
+Our French drain calculator worked out this value based on the recommended minimum slope for the selected drain pipe size.

-Right now, you should already have the volume and weight of gravel and the number of pipes you need.
+Right now, you should already have the quantity of pipes needed and the total gravel volume.
 In construction, we always want to consider a contingency for the quantity of the materials we purchase.
-For that, we have included the wastage variable, which is the percentage of the volume of gravel you might end up wasting.
+For that, we have included the wastage variable for the gravel, which is the percentage of the gravel volume you might end up wasting.

-For the weight of gravel needed, we used a density value of 1,680 kg/m³ or 105 lb/ft³, which you can also edit in the Advanced mode if you are going to use a different kind of gravel or river rock.
+For the weight of gravel needed, we used a density value of 1,680 kg/m³ or 105 lb/ft³ by default, but you can also edit to use a different kind of gravel or river rock.
+Access these variables by ticking on the Display gravel density and weight checkbox.

 Using our tool as a French drain cost calculator

 How much your French drain costs depends on the size and length of your trench and the choice of materials you are going to use.
-With our tool, you can also find how much your French drain costs by entering either the price per weight or price per volume of gravel, the price per piece of pipe, and the price per unit area of filter fabric in the cost section of our French drain calculator.
+With our tool, you can also find how much your French drain costs by entering either the price per unit volume or price per unit weight of gravel, the price per piece of pipe, and the price per unit area of filter fabric in the Cost of materials needed section of our French drain calculator.

 How do I calculate the gravel for a French drain?